 - Law of the Land.
 In some industries, customers have regulatory or compliance requirements to isolate or duplicate data in particular locations.
 Some governments impose data sovereignty restrictions on where data may be stored and processed.

 The two Amazon groundbreaking stories this month come down to the same essential truth: Amazon started out from the digital internet-driven services, which matched many common use cases.
-But now it realizes the power of the edge, whether a physical store available down the street from my home or edge computing executing at my smart home or connected factory.
+But now it realizes the power of the edge, whether a physical store available down the street from my home or edge computing executing at my smart home or connected factory (or perhaps at the Whole Foods store down the street?).
 That’s me – living on the edge – and apparently I’m not alone.

 Follow Horovits on Twitter!